UVADS/learn-rust/README.md

 ## Setting Up

-To work with Rust it is recommended that you install [**Cargo**](https://doc.rust-lang.org/cargo/getting-started/installation.html).
+To work with Rust it is recommended that you install [**`rustup`**](https://doc.rust-lang.org/cargo/getting-started/installation.html) which includes Cargo and other utilities.
 Cargo does the following:

 - Init new Rust projects
 - Package manager